Nebula-Modding/Cygnus/doc/addon-development/resources/planet_renderers.md

           // Local transformations for this layer (optional, defaults to []) "transforms": []

-          // The texture rotation *relative* to the object's texture rotation
-          // (optional, defaults to [0,0,0])
+          // The texture's roll, pitch, and yaw in degrees (optional, defaults to [0, 0, 0]) "texture_rotation": [0,0,0]
-          "texture_rotation": [0,0,0]
         }
       ],